Shin-nie/GoWhere/README.md

 4. 5.
 Smart Search OpBons: Easily find des-na-ons by typing a keyword InteracBve Maps: Get a detailed map view with pins for various loca-ons.
 Click on any pin to get more informa-on about the place.

+# GoWhere Features
+Here’s a brief list of the APIs used in **GoWhere**:
+- **Travel Info API**: Provides real-time information about countries, including:
+  - Must-visit landmarks and hidden gems
+  - Travel advisories and safety information
+  - interactive images of countries

+- **YouTube API**: Fetches travel videos related to the selected country, offering a visual exploration of destinations.
+- **REST Country API**: Fetches countries' coordinates and flags

 # Error Handling Strategy
 GoWhere employs a robust error-handling strategy using SwiJ's `Result` type to manage API-related issues, such as network failures and data parsing errors.
 When an error occurs, the app gracefully handles it by displaying user-friendly messages (e.g., "Failed to load country informa-on.
 Please try again later"), ensuring a seamless user experience.
 This strategy ensures that users are guided with clear informa-on, even when the app encounters connec-vity or server issues.